JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_09.md

 <br style="clear:both;"/>

 > One of the reasons why Peter, James, and John, who so often accompanied Jesus on his long night vigils, never heard Jesus pray, was because their Master so rarely uttered his prayers as spoken words.
-Practically all of Jesus’ praying was done in the spirit and in the heart—silently. ([UB 144:4.10](/en/The_Urantia_Book/144#p4_10))
+Practically all of Jesus’ praying was done in the spirit and in the heart—silently. (<a id="a115_287"></a>[UB 144:4.10](/en/The_Urantia_Book/144#p4_10))

 Nobody said that life was easy, but here we are, and we are accompanied by the best traveling companion.
 And it's true that **we are never alone**.